 Most importantly for our purposes here, American ginseng is rich in GABA, or Gamma Amino Butyric Acid.
 This acid influences circadian rhythms.
 Moreover, it can also be neuro-protective after sleep deprivation has occurred.

-After American ginseng was taken, both behavior and negative effects on the brain were reversed.
+After American ginseng was taken, both behaviour and negative effects on the brain were reversed.

 Another study observes that taking American ginseng may help to maintain sleep cycles as well as acting on fatigue.(2)(3) However, some other people have also reported that American ginseng intensifies existing insomnia.